sinim-bible-app/sinim-bible-app/CONTRIBUTING.md

 You will use npm commands to manage project dependencies.
 Here's how to effectively use them:

 - **`npm install`**: This command installs all the dependencies listed in your `package.json` and is generally used to set up the project after cloning or when manually adding new packages to your development environment.

-  - It installs the latest versions that satisfy the version ranges specified in `package.json` and updates `package-lock.json` accordingly.
+It installs the latest versions that satisfy the version ranges specified in `package.json` and updates `package-lock.json` accordingly.

 - **`npm ci`** (Clean Install): Use this command for a clean, predictable installation, especially in continuous integration (CI) environments.
-It requires a `package-lock.json` or `npm-shrinkwrap.json` file and does not modify these files.

-  - It removes the existing `node_modules` folder and reinstalls all dependencies from scratch, based on `package-lock.json`, ensuring that all developers and your deployment environments are using exactly the same dependency tree.
+It requires a `package-lock.json` file and does not modify the file.
+It removes the existing `node_modules` folder and reinstalls all dependencies from scratch, based on `package-lock.json`, ensuring that all developers and your deployment environments are using exactly the same dependency tree.

 - **`npm update`**: This command updates all packages to the latest version that satisfies the version ranges specified in `package.json` and updates `package-lock.json` to reflect the changes.
 Use this command to upgrade dependencies deliberately.